rootcave/rc-ionic-box/README.md

 ### Pre-built image

-We are testing a pre-built Vagrant cloud image which should be faster than using the Vagrantfile method above.
+Another Option is a pre-built Vagrant cloud image which should be faster than using the Vagrantfile method above.
 To try it, create a folder where you want to init your dev environment (a great place for this would be in the project folder of your app).
 Then run:

 ```bash
 $ vagrant init drifty/ionic-android
 $ vagrant up
 ```

-If you try this method and it works or you encounter issues, please comment on issue #7.